New Widebeam Cruisers

 So, now to the widebeam cruisers

-This is the top of the range widebeam, 'we believe the finest widebeam in the UK' (our clients also think so) She is safe and seaworthy to undertake coastal passages and still fit in most of the widebeam canals.
-Having been designed in house and built to the highest standards by our craftsmen - you will not get better steelwork on any vessel but this is only the beginning - now the fit out stages start,
+This is the top of the range widebeam, we believe the finest widebeam in the UK and we hope that you also think so.
+She is safe and seaworthy to undertake coastal passages being Cat 'C' and still fit in most of the widebeam canals, having been designed in house and built to the highest standards by our craftsmen - you will not get better steelwork on any vessel but this is only the beginning - now the fit out stages start,

-The fit out will depend on how much you want us to do, as with all our barges you can decide how far we go to help you, if you want the vessel delivered as a shell in primer paint or at any stage to a quality completion we will do this for you.
+The fit out will depend on how much you want us to do, as with all our barges you can decide how far we go to help you, if you want the vessel delivered as a painted shell or at any stage to a quality completion we will do this for you.

-The 'Sheffield is the latest design in our range and very popular because of the traditional looks and amount of space that we have achieved on board.
-The traditional cargo carrying barges from the North of England, for example - The Sheffield barges were bluff bow and stern to squeeze the maximum size barge into the locks.
-You could say the same applies now instead many of our clients require as much space INSIDE the barge for any given length.
-Our 'Sheffield' will provide this for you.
+The 'ATLAS' is the latest design in our range and proving very popular because of the traditional looks and amount of space that we have achieved on board.
+The traditional cargo carrying barges from the North of England, for example - The barges were bluff bow and stern to squeeze the maximum size barge into the locks.
+You could say the same applies now as many of our clients require as much space INSIDE the barge for any given length.
+Our 'ATLAS' will provide this for you.

 Many of these barges are bult to be lived on board as static homes in marinas however they can be cruised under their own steam if you have an engine on board for propulsion.
 Of course you do not have to do this straight away if you are finding that you are short of funds during the build program but we will make provision so that you can easily retro-fit the engine at a later date.